-The NCCER Learning Series is the set of industry standards that should be taught nationwide by contractors, associations, and secondary and postsecondary schools.
-To develop the NCCER Learning Series, the organization assembled a team of subject-matter experts representing construction companies and schools across the nation.
-Each committee met several times, combining experts' knowledge and experience to finalize the benchmarks and requirements included in the standards.
+The NCCER developed and published a set of industry standards that are taught nationwide by contractors, associations, construction users, and secondary and postsecondary schools called the NCCER Learning Series.
+When developing this set of standards, the NCCER assembled a team of subject matter experts that represented construction companies and schools across the nation.
+Each committee met several times and combined experts' knowledge and experience to finalize the set of national industry standards.

-As a part of the certification process, all Mississippi Instrumentation pathway instructors will be required to successfully complete the Instructor Certification Training Program.
-Doing so ensures instructors possess the necessary comprehensive knowledge and understanding of the standards.
+As a part of the accreditation process, all Mississippi construction instructors will be required to successfully complete the Instructor Certification Training Program.
+This program ensures that instructors possess a deep knowledge of content of the standards.

-This state-of-the-art curriculum is modeled after the Mississippi NCCER Accredited Training and Education Facilities (ATEF).
-In order to become an NCCER ATEF program, school districts must meet the following set of requirements:
+This state-of-the-art curriculum is modeled after the eight Mississippi NCCER Accredited Training and Education Facilities (ATEF).
+In order to become an NCCER ATEF program, school districts must meet a set of guidelines including the following:

 - 1. Use the approved curriculum. - 2.
 All instructors must be NCCER certified. - 3.
-All completed Form 200s and release forms on all student completions are to be forwarded to MCEF for proper approval.
+All completed Form 200s and release forms on all student completions are to be forwarded to the Mississippi Construction Education Foundation (MCEF) for proper approval.
 MCEF will in turn forward to NCCER for processing. - 4.
 Follow NCCER guidelines on test security and performance profiles. - 5.
 Have an active advisory committee with at least two commercial contractors involved. - 6.
-Follow safety practices and Occupational Safety and Health Administration standards in the class and lab areas. - 7.
+Follow safety practices and Occupational Safety and Health Administration (OSHA) standards used in the class and lab areas. - 7.
 Involve commercial contractors in class presentations or field trips. - 8.
 All construction programs must be included in the accreditation process. - 9.
-Show active involvement in student leadership development (SkillsUSA). - 10.
+Show active involvement in student leadership development (e.g., SkillsUSA). - 10.
 Provide demonstrated placement into construction-related occupations, and provide timely reports to MCEF.